-\paragraph{i.\ Posterior covariance method:} The posterior covariance method is based on the application of Principal Component Analysis (PCA) \cite{Hotelling1933}.
-This technique uses eigendecomposition of a sensitivity matrix (a covariance matrix) to reduce the dimensionality of large datasets, which thus identifies the dataset components that account for the largest amount of variance \cite{Jolliffe2016,Kruger2008}.
+\paragraph{a.\ Posterior covariance method:} The posterior covariance method is based on the application of Principal Component Analysis (PCA) \cite{Hotelling1933}.
+This technique uses eigendecomposition of a sensitivity matrix (a covariance matrix) to reduce the dimensionality of large datasets, which thus identifies the dataset components that account for the largest amount of variance \cite{Jolliffe2016}.
 In our context, the dataset of interest is a Bayesian ensemble of plausible parameter values, which we obtain from the posterior distribution for the parameters.
 Thus, if PCA is applied on this specific dataset, eigenvectors and eigenvalues of the posterior covariance matrix inform the variability of the model-data fit to changes in parameter values.
 However, given that we seek to identify the eigenparameters that are well-constrained by the available data (\ie those that have less variability), we instead calculate the sensitivity matrix $\mathbf{S}$ as the PCA Hessian matrix $\mathbf{P}$ that is based on the inverse of the posterior covariance matrix $\bm{\Sigma}$ \cite{Brown2003},

-where the matrix $\bm{\Sigma}$ is calculated in terms of the natural logarithms of model parameters $\log\bm{\theta}$, with this transformation required in Eq.~\ref{eq:eigparameters} to characterize stiff/sloppy eigenparameters as products or quotients of the bare model parameters.
-Here, eigendecomposition of the PCA Hessian matrix $\mathbf{P}$ identifies which eigenparameters are more or less constrained by the combination of both data and prior beliefs.
+where the matrix $\bm{\Sigma}$ is calculated in terms of the natural logarithms of model parameters $\log\bm{\theta}$, with this transformation required in Eq.~\ref{eq:eigparameters} to characterize stiff/sloppy eigenparameters as products or quotients of the bare model parameters. \hltext{This is a key advantage of the posterior covariance method over more sophisticated dimensionally reduction techniques (\eg kernel PCA~\cite{Scholkopf1998} and/or ISOMAP \cite{B.2000}), in which mappings back to original parameter space are not typically sought, and thus the associated eigenparameters describing the lower dimensional parameter space are not readily interpretable}.
+As such, eigendecomposition of the PCA Hessian matrix $\mathbf{P}$ identifies which eigenparameters are more or less constrained by the combination of both data and prior beliefs.
 Specifically, eigenvectors of matrix $\mathbf{P}$ with large eigenvalues indicate stiff eigenparameters, while eigenvectors with small eigenvalues indicate sloppy eigenparameters.

 We note that if Monte Carlo methods such as MCMC sampling \cite{Robert1999}, SMC sampling \cite{Doucet2000} or ABC \cite{Sisson2018} are used to approximate the posterior as a set of $M$ equally weighted samples $\{\bm{\theta}_m\}_{m=1}^M$, the required posterior covariance matrix $\bm{\Sigma}$, calculated with respect to the natural logarithms of parameters $\log\bm{\theta}$, can be estimated using the sample covariance matrix $\hat{\bm{\Sigma}}$,